Hui-Ying/Graphene-automatic-detection/README.md

 ## Labeling
 The labeling software used for this project is [Labelbox](https://labelbox.com).
 A generated json file from Labelbox will then converted into a [COCO dataset](https://cocodataset.org/#home) for use.

 ## Complete process of the MLA-GDCC.
+- Fig. 1 shows the process of MLA-GDCC.
+First, we apply a WB method to the original images to correct the color shifts caused by different cameras.
+Second, the modified U-Net architecture is used to segment the regions of interest from the background in the white-balanced images.
+Third, a multiplier is implemented to mask the background from the white-balanced images.
+Last but not least, a SVM is implemented to classify the monolayer and bilayer graphene.
 <img src="/images/comple_process.png" width="1000" height="320">